Skip to main content

 Overview of the FOI Act

-1.3 The FOI Act is the legislative basis for open government in Australia at the Commonwealth level.
-The FOI Act applies to official documents of Australian Government ministers, documents of most Commonwealth agencies and in some circumstances, contractors of the Commonwealth (see Part 2 of these Guidelines).
+1.4 The FOI Act is the legislative basis for open government in Australia at the Commonwealth level.
+The FOI Act applies to official documents of Australian Government ministers, documents of most Australian Government agencies and in some circumstances, contractors to the Australian Government (see Part 2 of these Guidelines).

-1.4 The FOI Act is supplemented by the Freedom of Information (Charges) Regulations 1982 and the Freedom of Information (Miscellaneous Provisions) Regulations 1982.
+1.5 The FOI Act is supplemented by the Freedom of Information (Charges) Regulations 2019 and the Freedom of Information (Prescribed Authorities, Principal Offices and Annual Report) Regulations 2017 .

-1.5 Each person has legally enforceable rights under and subject to the FOI Act to obtain access to government documents and to apply for the amendment or annotation of records of personal information held by government.
+1.6 Every person has legally enforceable rights under and subject to the FOI Act to obtain access to government documents and to apply for amendment or annotation of records of personal information held by government.

-1.6 The FOI Act also requires agencies to publish specified categories of information, and encourages the proactive release of other government held information.
+1.7 The FOI Act also requires agencies to publish specified categories of information and encourages the proactive release of other government held information.

 Objects of the FOI Act

-1.7 In performing functions and exercising powers under the FOI Act, agencies and ministers must also consider its objects, which are set down in s 3:
+1.8 In performing functions and exercising powers under the FOI Act, agencies and ministers must also consider its objects, which are in s 3:

 • to give the Australian community access to information held by government, by requiring agencies to publish that information and by providing for a right of access to documents